[Skip to Content]

 Two Spirit and LGBTQiA+ Communities

 • AFFIRM: Is an eight-session Cognitive-Based Therapy informed treatment group specifically for Two Spirit and LGBTQIA+ youth to develop coping skills for anxiety and stress related to experiences of discrimination related to their sexual and gender identities.
 The goals of AFFIRM are to decrease unhelpful thoughts, feel better about yourself and lives, and to make healthy choices for sexual and mental health.
-Register online or contact dbyers@hwdsb.on.ca if you have any questions.
+Please contact [email protected] if you have any questions.

 • Speqtrum